sergeyklay/gohugo-theme-ed/exampleSite/content/narratives/narrative.md

 Every thing looked clean, new, and beautiful.
 I saw few or no dilapidated houses, with poverty-stricken inmates; no half-naked children and barefooted women, such as I had been accustomed to see in Hillsborough, Easton, St. Michael's, and Baltimore.
 The people looked more able, stronger, healthier, and happier, than those of Maryland.
 I was for once made glad by a view of extreme wealth, without being saddened by seeing extreme poverty.
 But the most astonishing as well as the most interesting thing to me was the condition of the colored people, a great many of whom, like myself, had escaped thither as a refuge from the hunters of men.
 I found many, who had not been seven years out of their chains, living in finer houses, and evidently enjoying more of the comforts of life, than the average of slaveholders in Maryland.
 I will venture to assert, that my friend Mr. Nathan Johnson (of whom I can say with a grateful heart, "I was hungry, and he gave me meat; I was thirsty, and he gave me drink; I was a stranger, and he took me in") lived in a neater house; dined at a better table; took, paid for, and read, more newspapers; better understood the moral, religious, and political character of the nation,—than nine tenths of the slaveholders in Talbot county Maryland.
 Yet Mr. Johnson was a working man.
 His hands were hardened by toil, and not his alone, but those also of Mrs. Johnson.
 I found the colored people much more spirited than I had supposed they would be.
 I found among them a determination to protect each other from the blood-thirsty kidnapper, at all hazards.
 Soon after my arrival, I was told of a circumstance which illustrated their spirit.
 A colored man and a fugitive slave were on unfriendly terms.
 The former was heard to threaten the latter with informing his master of his whereabouts.
 Straightway a meeting was called among the colored people, under the stereotyped notice, "Business of importance!"
 The betrayer was invited to attend.
 The people came at the appointed hour, and organized the meeting by appointing a very religious old gentleman as president, who, I believe, made a prayer, after which he addressed the meeting as follows: "*Friends, we have got him here, and I would recommend that you young men just take him outside the door, and kill him!*" With this, a number of them bolted at him; but they were intercepted by some more timid than themselves, and the betrayer escaped their vengeance, and has not been seen in New Bedford since.
 I believe there have been no more such threats, and should there be hereafter, I doubt not that death would be the consequence.

 I found employment, the third day after my arrival, in stowing a sloop with a load of oil.
 It was new, dirty, and hard work for me; but I went at it with a glad heart and a willing hand.
 I was now my own master.
 It was a happy moment, the rapture of which can be understood only by those who have been slaves.
 It was the first work, the reward of which was to be entirely my own.
 There was no Master Hugh standing ready, the moment I earned the money, to rob me of it.
 I worked that day with a pleasure I had never before experienced.
 I was at work for myself and newly-married wife.
 It was to me the starting-point of a new existence.
-When I got through with that job, I went in pursuit of a job of calking; but such was the strength of prejudice against color, among the white calkers, that they refused to work with me, and of course I could get no employment.<sup><a href="#fn4" id="ref4">\*</a></sup>
+When I got through with that job, I went in pursuit of a job of calking; but such was the strength of prejudice against color, among the white calkers, that they refused to work with me, and of course I could get no employment.{{< footnote "fn4" >}}

 Finding my trade of no immediate benefit, I threw off my calking habiliments, and prepared myself to do any kind of work I could get to do.
 Mr. Johnson kindly let me have his wood-horse and saw, and I very soon found myself a plenty of work.
 There was no work too hard—none too dirty.
 I was ready to saw wood, shovel coal, carry wood, sweep the chimney, or roll oil casks,—all of which I did for nearly three years in New Bedford, before I became known to the anti-slavery world.